-Community Rehabilitation Hospital North has an advanced accreditation from the Commission on Accreditation of Rehabilitation Facilities (CARF) in Adult Inpatient Care and for their Inpatient Brain Injury Specialty Program and Stroke Specialty Program.
+Community Rehabilitation Hospital North has an advanced accreditation from the Commission on Accreditation of Rehabilitation Facilities (CARF) in Adult Inpatient Care and for their Inpatient Brain Injury, Stroke and Amputation Specialty Programs.

 Community Rehabilitation Hospital North has also earned The Joint Commission’s Gold Seal of Approval® for Amputation and Stroke Certification.
 The Gold Seal of Approval® is a symbol of quality that reflects an organization’s commitment to providing safe and effective patient care.
 It is the first and only rehabilitation hospital in Indiana to earn the amputation certification.